magento/merchdocs/src/catalog.md

     content: Learn how to create attributes with input controls for product options, and to provide additional information on product pages.
     url: /catalog/product-attributes.html

-  - title: Shared Catalogs
+  - title: <span class="b2b-only">Shared Catalogs</span>
-    content: <span class="card-edition-b2b">Learn how to set up shared  catalogs with curated selections of products using custom pricing that can be limited to specific companies.</span>
+    content: Learn how to set up shared  catalogs with curated selections of products using custom pricing that can be limited to specific companies.
     url: /catalog/catalog-shared.html

 ---